-In June 2016, an impairment loss was recognized by OCC.
-We recorded our 40% share of the impairment loss, or \$37.8 million, in loss from equity method investees in the consolidated statements of operations.
+December 31, 2017 because the information was available to us.
+We recorded our 40% share of the asset impairment, or \$1.4 million in 2017 in loss from equity method investees in the consolidated statements of operations.

-A reconciliation of our 40% ownership interest in Ohio Gathering to our investment per Ohio Gathering's books and records follows.
+A reconciliation of our 40% ownership interest in Ohio Gathering to our investment per Ohio Gathering's books and records follows (in thousands).